A customer feedback loop will help you stand out

 These are the type of customers that have already been using your product for a while.
 They probably know most of the in and outs of your product and found a very strong use case for your solution.
 Regular feedback loops at this stage are crucial at this stage.
 You’ll gain insights on how you can improve your product even more.
 They’ll tell you what features they want, which ones they love, and which ones they have trouble with.
 Usually, these are the type of customers that have a high engagement rate and more likely to refer their friends to your product/service.

 This is the last part of the funnel.
 You don’t want the user to end up in.
 The longer the customer sticks with you the better.
 But just because a user canceled their account doesn’t mean that it’s over.
-I wrote a related blog post here on, “How you can set up a process to win back your canceled customers”.
+We wrote a related blog post here on, “How you can set up a process to win back your canceled customers”.
 This is the stage where you want to take customer feedback even more seriously!
 If you know exactly why they churned, you have a chance to save them or have them revisit your application.

 Gathering Customer Feedback